 Learn more about the standards that NCOA's National Institute of Senior Centers developed to improve their senior center operations today—and position themselves for the future.

 NCOA’s National Institute of Senior Centers (NISC) offers the nation’s only National Senior Center Accreditation Program.
-To advance the quality of senior centers nationwide, NISC developed the program with nine standards of excellence for senior center operations.
+To advance the quality of senior centers nationwide, NISC developed an accreditation program with nine standards of excellence for senior center operations.
 These standards serve as a guide for all senior centers to improve their operations today—and position themselves for the future.
-Read the introduction to our Standards & Accreditation manual for more insights on what it takes to achieve accreditation.
-NOTE: This is not the full manual for accreditation.
-NISC members can download the manual from NISC Crossroads.

 - Make sure your center has a NISC membership, and join NISC if it doesn't.

-- Submit an Intent to Self-Assess form, which can be filled out online or found in the Building Excellence manual.
-Note: A $500 deposit is due upon submission of this form.
+- Submit an Intent to Self-Assess form, which can be filled out online.

 List of Nationally Accredited Centers